Cais/bns-body-classes/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.2.1 =
+* Corrected issue with initial empty array being fed to the `implode` function

 = 0.2 =
 * Add options page to include custom classes